 If you have a document that needs to be filled out and signed by a lot of people and would prefer to not have to send individual Sign Requests for each signer, then the best way to do that is to publish the PDF form to a DocHub URL and simply give the signers the public URL which they can go to in a web browser and complete the form.
-Once they Finalize the document, you'll receive an email notification with the signed PDF document attached, and it will also appear in the Sent section of your DocHub Dashboard.
+Once they Finalize the document, you'll receive an email notification with the signed PDF attached, and it will also appear in your DocHub Dashboard.

 If you haven't already, you'll want to create a template which is a master copy of the document and then add any PDF form fields (if it's not already a fillable PDF form) and make it Public (as shown below).
 Then, share the URL with your signers.